GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ... write to data stream...
 ~~~~~~~~~~~~~
 # Data streams {#utilities_d}
-@ref BansheeEngine::DataStream "Data streams" allow you to easily write/read binary/text data from/to disk/memory/etc. The two primary types of streams are @ref BansheeEngine::MemoryDataStream "MemoryDataStream" for reading/writing directly to memory, and @ref BansheeEngine::FileDataStream "FileDataStream" for reading/writing to a file.
+@ref bs::DataStream "Data streams" allow you to easily write/read binary/text data from/to disk/memory/etc. The two primary types of streams are @ref bs::MemoryDataStream "MemoryDataStream" for reading/writing directly to memory, and @ref bs::FileDataStream "FileDataStream" for reading/writing to a file.

-You create memory streams by providing them with a pointer and size of a memory buffer, while you create file streams by calling @ref BansheeEngine::FileSystem::openFile "FileSystem::openFile" or @ref BansheeEngine::FileSystem::createAndOpenFile "FileSystem::createAndOpenFile".
-Once you are done with a stream make sure to close it by calling @ref BansheeEngine::DataStream::close "DataStream::close".
+You create memory streams by providing them with a pointer and size of a memory buffer, while you create file streams by calling @ref bs::FileSystem::openFile "FileSystem::openFile" or @ref bs::FileSystem::createAndOpenFile "FileSystem::createAndOpenFile".
+Once you are done with a stream make sure to close it by calling @ref bs::DataStream::close "DataStream::close".
 Stream will also be automatically closed when it goes out of scope.

 Once you have a stream you can seek to a position within a stream and read/write to it.
 For example:
 ~~~~~~~~~~~~~{.cpp}